khanonjs/khanon.js-website/public/docs/7-using-actor-interface.md

 To destroy the actor from its instance, use the [destroy](https://khanonjs.com/api-docs/classes/decorators_actor.ActorInterface.html#destroy) method.

-[`setEnabled`](https://khanonjs.com/api-docs/classes/decorators_sprite.SpriteInterface.html#setEnabled) to enable or disable the actor.
-When the actor is disabled, it is not rendered, and its [onLoopUpdate](https://khanonjs.com/api-docs/classes/decorators_actor.ActorInterface.html#onLoopUpdate) and notifications are stopped.
+Set or get the enabled state of the actor using the accesor [`enabled`](https://khanonjs.com/api-docs/classes/decorators_actor.ActorInterface.html#enabled).
+If the actor is disabled, it is not rendered, and its [onLoopUpdate](https://khanonjs.com/api-docs/classes/decorators_actor.ActorInterface.html#onLoopUpdate) and notifications are stopped.

 # Decorator properties